 Pack must-have items in a suitcase or overnight bag

-When you arrive at your new home, the last thing you’ll want to do is to tear through your boxes looking for your toothbrush.
-Pack your toiletries, medications and other items you think you’ll want to have readily accessible in a carry-on-sized suitcase or overnight bag.
+When you arrive at your new home, the last thing you’ll want to do is tear through your boxes looking for your toothbrush.
+Pack your toiletries, medications, and other items you think you’ll want to have readily accessible in a carry-on-sized suitcase or overnight bag.
 Keep this bag with you.

 Scavenge for boxes to save money

 Yes- if you want to spend money on moving boxes, there are quite a few stores that will be happy to sell them to you.
 However, if you’re looking to save a few bucks, liquor stores are a great source of free boxes.
-Not only do these types of boxes tend to be quite sturdy, some store managers will set them aside for you, if you ask.
+Not only do these types of boxes tend to be quite sturdy, but some store managers will also set them aside for you if you ask.